RobinDeHerdt/Try-my-guitar/README.md

 # Try my guitar
-A platform that brings guitar players together.
+A platform that brings guitar players - and their guitars - together.

 ## Installation
 ### Essential